 Frederick Philipse III, Frederick II’s son, was a founding King’s College governor donor, as well as the father of another Frederick Philipse, who was a King’s graduate in 1773.
 Frederick III was the third and last lord of Philipsburg Manor.
 He sided with the British during the Revolution, and his manor and property, including some slaves, were confiscated and sold in the war’s aftermath.
 Philipse may have taken some slaves with him when he fled the country with the British, while elderly and infirm were left behind and became public charges.
 One slave, Betty, was still living at Philipse manor in 1816.
 New York State reimbursed the overseers of the poor of Yonkers for maintaining Betty at the rate of $1.75 per week.

 The Havemeyer Family made its fortune in the sugar refining business.
 William Havemeyer arrived in New York City from Germany at the turn of the nineteenth century, followed by his brother Frederick Christian Havemeyer.
 They came from a family of bakers, and they started a business processing sugar.
 At this time, in the early nineteenth century, the vast majority of sugar came from islands in the Caribbean, produced by slave labor.
+After emancipation occurred in the United States in 1865, imports of foreign sugar increased.
+Much of the Havemeyers’ sugar came from Cuba, where slavery was not abolished until 1886.

 William Havemeyer’s son, William F. Havemeyer, was an 1823 graduate of Columbia College.
 He and his cousin, Frederick Christian Havemeyer, Jr., another Columbia graduate, expanded their fathers’ sugar refining business, establishing a factory on the Brooklyn waterfront.
 William F. Havemeyer chose to leave the family business, however, and he was elected mayor of New York City twice in the 1840s as a Democrat.
 As a member of the “Barnburner” wing of the party, Havemeyer opposed the expansion of slavery.
 He supported Martin Van Buren for president in 1848 as the candidate of the newly formed Free Soil Party.